wronb-david/practice-projects/README.md

 ## Currently Looking into ...

 A list of topics, that I'm currently looking into - or have looked into recently - can be found [here](docs/learning.md).

+## Watchlist etc.

+A list of programming related blogs I read, channels I watch and podcasts I listen to can be found [here](docs/watchlist.md)